travis-ci/docs-travis-ci-com/user/config-imports.md

 configuration snippets in total.

-> BETA Configuration imports is currently in beta.
-Please leave feedback on the [Community forum](https://travis-ci.community/c/early-releases).
+> BETA The Configuration Imports feature is currently in beta.
+You can leave your feedback on the [Community forum](https://travis-ci.community/c/early-releases).
 {: .beta }

 ## Example